oracle-samples/usage-reports-to-adw/step_by_step_installation.md

 Allow dynamic-group UsageDownloadGroup to inspect tenancies in tenancy Allow dynamic-group UsageDownloadGroup to read autonomous-databases in compartment {APPCOMP} Allow dynamic-group UsageDownloadGroup to read secret-bundles in compartment {APPCOMP}

-*** Please don't change the usage report tenant OCID, it is fixed.
+*** Please don't change the usage report tenant OCID, it is fixed for oc1, if you are running on oc2..oc9 please obtain the proper ocid.
 ```

 ## 4. Deploy Autonomous Data Warehouse Database